jurosic/active-ip-sniffer/README.md

 # active-ip-sniffer

+DISCLAIMER!: THIS TOOL WAS MADE FOR EDUCATIONAL PURPOSES ONLY I DO NOT YIELD HOLD ANY RESPONSIBILITY WOR WHAT YOU DECIDE TO USE THIS TOOL FOR.

 A simple Python3.9 program that sniffs the entire network and dumps active IPs into a log file, so make sure you have the file named active-ip-sniffer.py in its own dir.
 It's easy to use you just run it there is no interface it scans the whole network automatically.
 Also this is my first project I am still learning Python so the code is kinda messy but it does it's job.